skillpub/collaboration/README.md

 Text to your bot ```hello```, you'll see the answer.

 Now go to the folder *skills* (as you remember it was created when we first time run Skillpub).
-You will see *hello.py* script, open it, you'll see the code, play whith it.
+You will see *hello.py* script, open it, you'll see the code, play whith it, use the Power :muscle: of Python.
 Skillpub will apply changes automatically when you save file.

 That is all for Quickstart, all other things in our Tutorial.
 Just a few poins to add here:
  - Pyhton file in folder *skills* can be run from channel (Slack in our example)
  - file name - is command to run
- - first line in file in triple quote - is skill help, text to your bot ```help``` to see it
+ - first line in file in triple quote is skill help, text to your bot ```help``` to see it
  - text to your bot ```publisher```, or just ```pub``` to get a link to Skillpub Web Application ([JupyterLab](https://jupyterlab.readthedocs.io)), check it out.
 Remember you must be in publishers list in config.
- - to manage access to scripts put them to subfolders in folder skills, and add subfolder name to users groups like this ```"james": {"groups":["subfolder 1","subfolder 2"], "channels": {"slack" : "james"}}```
+ - to manage access to scripts put them to subfolders in folder skills, and add subfolder name to user groups like this ```"james": {"groups":["subfolder 1","subfolder 2"], "channels": {"slack" : "james"}}```
  - to pass arguments to your script text them after command, like this ```hello blabla bla```, in script you can access them as usual for Python - ```sys.argv```

 For more details and examples go to our Tutorial.
 Thanks for attention, see you :wave: